International Organizations: The Politics and Processes of Global Governance, 2nd editionMargaret P. Karns and Karen A. Mingst

 ABOUT THE AUTHOR

-Margaret P. Karns is professor emerita of political science at the University of Dayton.
+Margaret P. Karns is professor emerita of political science at the University of Dayton and a fellow at the Center for Governance and Sustainability at the University of Massachusetts-Boston.
 Karen A. Mingst is professor of political science at the University of Kentucky and Lockwood Chair Professor in the university’s Patterson School of Diplomacy and International Commerce.
 Professors Karns and Mingst are coauthors of The United Nations in the Twenty-First Century.

 - UNDERSTANDING GLOBAL GOVERNANCE.